Raangi: Production

 The film was tentatively titled as Trisha61.
 On 20 April 2019, the title was announced to be Raangi.
 The shooting of the film was wrapped up on 12 February 2020.

 Music

-The music of the film is composed by C. Sathya which marks his third collaboration with M. Saravanan after Engaeyum Eppothum and Ivan Veramathiri.
+The music of the film is composed by C. Sathya, which marks his third collaboration with M. Saravanan after Engaeyum Eppothum and Ivan Veramathiri.
 The first single titled "Panithuli" was released on 15 December 2020.

 Release

 Theatrical

 The film was released theatrically on 30 December 2022 alongside Kovai Sarala’s Sembi.
 Initially planned for a theatrical release, this was later cancelled in favour of a digital release due to the COVID-19 pandemic although the plans for the digital release was later dropped.

 Home media

-The post-theatrical streaming rights of the film has been sold to Sun NXT and Netflix, while the satellite rights of the film is sold to Sun TV.
-The film is scheduled for its digital premiere on the streaming platform from 29 January 2023.
+The post-theatrical streaming rights of the film were sold to Sun NXT and Netflix, while the satellite rights of the film were sold to Sun TV.
+The film had its digital premiere on the streaming platform from 29 January 2023.